maruel/sillybot/cmd/slack-bot/README.md

 - If you have nvidia hardware, install [CUDA](https://developer.nvidia.com/cuda-downloads).
 - On macOS, use [`mac_vram.sh`](/mac_vram.sh) to increase the amount of VRAM usable for the model.
+- You can run either or both the LLM and Image generation servers on separate machines, especially if your computer is not powerful enough to run both simultaneously.
+See the `remote` configuration in config.yml.